opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 all this.
 It's slow-going.
 It's experimental research with some theoretical development behind it.

-Perhaps the most remarkable result is this Gaussian (Sorry, if you were expecting a LaMDA-like large language model)
+Perhaps the most remarkable result is this Gaussian.

+My apolgies, if you were hoping for a LaMDA-like large language model.

 This Guassian, a "Bell Curve", shows the distribution of the MI between pairs of jigsaw puzzles.